SummaryRead the full fact sheet

 - Many babies soothe themselves by sucking, so a dummy can be helpful, once your breast milk supply is going well.

-- Rocking and patting can help soothe a baby.
+- Patting can help soothe a baby.

 - Soft lighting can also help some babies who may be distressed by harsh lights.